ryhkml/on-premise-tasks/README.md

 3. Scheduling

 ## Getting Started
-To get started with this template, simply paste this command into your terminal:
+To get started with this app, simply paste this command into your terminal:
 ```bash
 ./init.sh
 ```

 ## Development
-To start the development server run:
+To start the development server, run:
 ```bash
 bun run dev
 ```

 ## Test
-To start the test server run:
+To start the test server, run:
 ```bash
 bun run test
 ```

 ## Single-file executable
-To start the single-file executable run:
+To start the single-file executable, run:
 ```bash
 # Compile
 bun run bin